lobs-core Β· Standalone Agent Runtime

 v7

 Nexus: React + Vite web dashboard replacing the SwiftUI macOS app.
 Self-hosted at lobslab.com with Caddy auto-TLS + Cloudflare Tunnel.
-The system now has a real home on the web.
+The system got a real home on the web.

 Cross-platform access from any device.
-Public site at lobslab.com, private dashboard at nexus.lobslab.com over Tailscale.
-Workers autonomously fix UI bugs via PAW tasks.
+Public site at lobslab.com, private Nexus dashboard over Tailscale.
+Workers autonomously fix UI bugs.
 The system builds its own interface.

 The Stats